A Long-Form Study of Attention and Judgment

 G. W. F. Hegel — Introductory Lectures on Aesthetics (trans.
 Bernard Bosanquet; Penguin Classics)

-G. W. F. Hegel — Phenomenology of Spirit (A. V. Miller; Oxford University Press)
+G. W. F. Hegel — Phenomenology of Spirit (trans.
+A. V. Miller; Oxford University Press)

 G. W. F. Hegel — The Science of Logic (trans.
 George di Giovanni; Cambridge University Press)